hashicorp/consul/website/source/docs/guides/autopilot.html.markdown

 or operators had to script a `consul force-leave`.
 If another server failure occurred, it could jeopardize the quorum, even if the failed Consul server had been automatically replaced.
 Autopilot helps prevent these kinds of outages by quickly removing failed servers as soon as a replacement Consul server comes online.
+When servers are removed by the cleanup process they will enter the "left" state.

 This option can be disabled by running `consul operator autopilot set-config` with the `-cleanup-dead-servers=false` option.